mirsaeedi/azure-api-management-devops-resource-kit/README.md

 * It has some bugs and flaws in generating the arm templates.
 * The source code is not in comply with C# best practices and design patterns.
 This makes maintenance and contribution more difficult for the community.

-To address these fundemental issues, we have re-written the source code from the ground up.
+To address these fundamental issues, we have re-written the source code from the ground up.
 Bugs are eliminated and source code is much more in line with best practices.
 A cross-platform dotnet global tool, **dotnet-apim** is at your hand to streamline your APIM deployment by integrating in into CI/CD pipelines.
 Furthermore, new functionalities have been added such as Global/Local variables.

 ## Install [dotnet-apim](https://www.nuget.org/packages/Apim.DevOps.Toolkit/)